OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 ##### Broadcast management

-The OpenVidu Call backend also provides the **broadcast features**.
-This feature allows to you stream the OpenVidu Call videoconferences to Youtube, Twitch or any other boadcast platform that supports RTMP protocol (check the official documentation section [here](advanced-features/boadcast)).
+The OpenVidu Call backend also provides **broadcasting features**.
+This feature allows to you stream any OpenVidu Call videoconference to Youtube, Twitch or any other broadcast platform that supports RTMP protocol (check the official documentation section [here](advanced-features/broadcast)).

 As identical to the recording features, the broadcast features are also based on a cookie-based session system and the **session creator user** is the only one who can start and stop the broadcast of the OpenVidu Call sessions.